-It is therefore recommended that Council NOTES the Schedule of Documents covering the period 2 October 2014 to 8 October 2014 executed by means of affixing the Common Seal, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents covering the period 2 October 2014 to 8 October 2014 executed by means of affixing the Common Seal, as detailed in Attachment 1 to Report CJ215-11/14.

 During the period 2 October 2014 to 8 October 2014, six documents were executed by affixing the Common Seal.
 A summary is provided below: